-- the parent's views; - information about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group;

-• whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+- the parent's views; - information about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group; - whether they may naturally have fallen into a lower age group if it were not for being born prematurely.

-The admissions authority must also take into account the views of the head teacher.
+The Admissions Authority must also take into account the views of the head teacher.

-Parents will need to write to the school to request that their child starts a year later or earlier than their chronological age.
+Parents will need to write to the school to request that their child be placed in a year group other than their chronological age year group.
 Parents will need to give reasons for the request and details of the child's particular needs.
 Any reports or evidence to support your request should also be enclosed.